corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 #### Shell Configuration

 The Signing Service is interacted with via the shell, which is configured at the top level of the configuration file.
-This shell is similar to the interactive shell available in other ENM services and is configured in a similar way.
+This shell is similar to the interactive shell available in other CENM services and is configured in a similar way.
 See [Shell Configuration](shell.md#shell-config) for more information on how to configure the shell.